 When you’re getting ready for an interview, you need to prepare yourself for a wide range of interview questions.
 While many of them will be specific questions about your particular experience, skills, and expertise, others are more general, like the interview question “What motivates you?”

-Why do employers ask the interview question “What motivates you?”
+Why do interviewers ask “What motivates you?”

 - What drives you?